Piano Lessons - Cambridge

 For a period of 5 years, from 1990-95 Steven held Saturday morning music sessions at the Milton Primary School, under the name of The Rowans School of Music Saturday Centre.
 This served the school and community offering lessons in a wide range of instruments, a choir, bands and an orchestra.

-In July 2000, Steven sustained a serious injury to his hand, in an accident, which reduced the development of his teaching practice for 2 years, but since then, his practice has continued to grow, mainly by word of mouth, but also some advertising.
-In 2015, he was diagnosed with cancer and underwent surgery and 6 months of Chemotherapy, during which time he carried on with his teaching practice.
-He has now been in remission for a year.
+In July 2000, Steven sustained a serious injury to his hand, in an accident, which reduced him developing his teaching practice for 2 years, but since then, his practice has continued to grow, mainly by word of mouth, but also some advertising.

-Steven enters pupils for examination with the Associated Board of the Royal Schools of Music (ABRSM), when I consider them to be ready.
+Steven enters pupils for examination with the Associated Board of the Royal Schools of Music (ABRSM), when he considers them to be ready.
 He expect scales to be fluent and aural tests to be understood at the beginning of the term the examination is to be undertaken so that the final term can be spent concentrating on polishing the pieces.
-Steven has entered over 100 students for examination over the years, with a 99.5% pass rate, and over 50% have been passes with merit or distinction.
+Steven has entered over 100 students for examination over the years, with a 98% pass rate, and over 50% have been passes with merit or distinction.

-The Fees I charge depend entirely on where you live, and how many other students I have in your area.
-From the start of the new academic year in September 2017 my fees for teaching at my home, £16.00 per 30 minute lesson, and away from home prices start at £19.00 per 30 minutes, to allow for the cost of running a vehicle, additional public liability insurance, and the fact that whilst I am travelling, I cannot be teaching another student.
+The Fees charged depend entirely on where you live, and how many other students we have in your area.
+From the start of the new academic year in September 2020 my fees will be for teaching at in Milton or on-line, £17.00 per 30 minute lesson, and away from home, prices start at £20.00 per 30 minutes, to allow for the cost of running a vehicle, additional public liability insurance, and the fact that whilst travelling we cannot be teaching another student.

-Please use this application form if you would like lessons.
+Please use this (WordTM) application form if you would like lessons.